Home Blog What is an Income Statement, and Why is it So Important?

 For the most comprehensive look at a company’s financial health, you should use the multi-step format for an income statement.
 The key elements are:

-• Interest Expense: Costs of company’s loans.
-This may be a net amount and include income from investments.
+• Interest expense: Costs of company’s loans; may be a net amount and include income from investments

-• Income Before Taxes: Earnings before income tax expense.
-This is often a more accurate measure of profitability than reported income.
+• Income before taxes: Earnings before income tax expense; often a more accurate measure of profitability than reported income.

-• Special Items or Unusual Expenses: May include non recurring events, discontinued operations or restructuring charges.
-These are usually one-time occurrences.
+• Special items or unusual expenses: May include non-recurring events, discontinued operations or restructuring charges; usually one-time occurrences

 How to Read an Income Statement